-Knowing how to mix concrete or mortar is a useful skill to have when you do a lot of outside DIY jobs around the home.
-A few examples include when you’re building a brick barbecue, repointing brick walls and building walls from scratch.
+Knowing how to mix concrete or mortar is a useful skill to have when you do a lot of outside DIY jobs.
+A few examples include building a brick barbecue, repointing brick walls and building walls from scratch (how to lay bricks – a guide for beginners).

 The methods for mixing mortar and cement by hand are basically the same.